• Happy Shy People

 Not sure what to say?
 Use these tried-and-true openers:

-Curiosity is magnetic.
+How to Talk with Strangers?
+Remember that curiosity is magnetic!
 Most people love to talk about their opinions, routines, or recommendations.

 Also check out my post on how to be introverted and diplomatic for more ways to approach people gently yet effectively.